Leland Irving: Playing career

-When NHL play resumed, Irving beat out Karlsson for as the job as Flames backup goaltender, but a knee injury to Kiprusoff early in the season elevated him to Calgary's starter.
+When NHL play resumed, Irving beat out Karlsson for the job as Flames backup goaltender, but a knee injury to Kiprusoff early in the season elevated him to Calgary's starter.
 He struggled in the Calgary net and was demoted back to Abbotsford after playing only six games.
 He posted a 2–1–1 record with a 3.33 GAA and .833 save percentage.

 The Flames chose not to sign Irving, who was an unrestricted free agent following the season, to a new contract.
 Irving opted to go to Finland, signing a tryout agreement with Jokerit of the Liiga.
 Irving assumed established himself in the starting goaltender role, appearing in 55 games to post 23 wins.

 With Jokerit moving to the Russian Kontinental Hockey League, Irving was not re-signed and was again a free agent.
 On September 9, 2014, Irving was announced to have accepted a professional try-out contract to attend the Tampa Bay Lightning 2014 training camp.
 Just three days later, Irving opted to decline the Lightning invite in signing a one-year contract in the KHL with Russian club, Salavat Yulaev Ufa.

-As a free agent following the completion of his contract with Ufa, Irving returned to North America in agreeing to a one-year contract with the Iowa Wild of the AHL on October 9, 2015.
+As a free agent following the completion of his contract with Ufa, Irving returned to North America by agreeing to a one-year contract with the Iowa Wild of the AHL on October 9, 2015.
 Despite backstopping a languishing team in Iowa, Irving produced a respectable season with 12 in 41 games.
 As a free agent, Irving decided to play a second stint in Finland with Liiga outfit, KooKoo for the 2016–17 season.

 On August 31, 2017, Irving agreed to a one-year AHL contract with the Lehigh Valley Phantoms.
-Prior to appearing in a game with the Phantoms, Irving was traded to start the 2017–18 season to the San Diego Gulls in considerations of an NHL trade of Dustin Tokarski from the Anaheim Ducks to Philadelphia Flyers on October 9, 2017.
+Before appearing in a game with the Phantoms, Irving was traded to start the 2017–18 season to the San Diego Gulls in considerations of an NHL trade of Dustin Tokarski from the Anaheim Ducks to Philadelphia Flyers on October 9, 2017.

 On June 22, 2018, Irving left North America as a free agent after agreeing to a one-year contract with Italian outfit, HCB South Tyrol, who participate in the Austrian Hockey League (EBEL).

 International play

 In June 2007, Irving was named to Team Canada as one of three rotating goalies for the 2007 Super Series between Canada and Russia's national under-20 teams.
 He made his first appearance in the series, starting game 3 on August 31, 2007.
 He stopped 32 of 34 shots on goal and was awarded as Canada's Player of the Game.
 Canada defeated Russia 7-0-1 in eight games.
 He was a member of Canada's gold-medal winning team at the 2007 World Junior Championships, but did not appear in a game, as Carey Price played the entire tournament.
-As a player eligible to return for the 2008 tournament, he was expected to make the team, but was instead passed over by the coaches.
+As a player eligible to return for the 2008 tournament, he was expected to make the team but was instead passed over by the coaches.